-- Private family viewing (ID) at our facility for up to one hour
+- Private family viewing (ID) at funeral home for up to one hour

 - Local transportation of remains to the crematory

-- Return of the cremated remains to our facility
+- Return of the cremated remains to funeral home

 - Release of cremated remains to the next-of-kin or informant